-Pierre Andurand added that Cinematographers are rarely put in the spotlight.
-Although movies wouldn't exist without them, he felt it was important for Angénieux, in this way, to contribute to exposing them to the bright lights of Cannes, a major film festival.
+Pierre Andurand, President & CEO of Angénieux, added that Cinematographers are rarely put in the spotlight.
+Although movies wouldn't exist without them, he felt it was important for Angénieux, in this way, could contribute to exposing them to the bright lights of Cannes, a major film festival.

-In addition to participation in film festivals, Angénieux is also very active in working with La Femis and Louis Lumiere film schools in France by offering professors and students, as well as young cinematographers, the possibility to work with professional equipment in the Angénieux Saint-Héand Studio.
+In addition to participation in film festivals, Angénieux is also very active in working with La Femis and Louis Lumiere film schools in France by offering professors and students, as well as youngest cinematographers, the possibility to work with professional equipment in the Angénieux Saint-Heand Studio.